 Are you considering an airbrush for painting your miniatures?
 There are a lot of questions about the usefulness of an airbrush for miniature painting.
 Is airbrushing miniatures worth it?
 Can you paint details with an airbrush?
 Is using an airbrush cheating?
 On the market, there are a lot of great airbrushes for painting scale models and minis.
 Even more recent, there are a lot of great painters who now use airbrushes regularly in their amazing miniature painting work.
-If you’re on the fence about painting your miniatures and models with an airbrush, this airbrushing miniatures guide will help you get started.
-For those of you who are familiar with airbrushing, I’ve included a lot of additional information you may find interesting and new for you to discover.

 In a Hurry?
 Check Out the Top 10 Popular Airbrushes for Miniature Painting

 - Badger Renegade Velocity

 - Grex Genesis XSi3 0.3mm Nozzle Side Feed Airbrush

 - Badger Air-Brush Co R2S Renegade Spirit Side Feed Airbrush